 One on One Mentoring

-more personal contact and nurturing relationship.
-Mentoring relationships are individual and develop at individual
+personal contact and nurturing relationship.
+Mentoring relationships are individual and develop at individual paces.
+The

-achievement of goals, group participation/attendance records, and other indicators.
-The program recognizes that
+of goals, group participation/attendance records, and other indicators.
+The program recognizes that recreational

-recreational activities are important aspects of any youth program.
-However such activities should be linked to
+activities are important aspects of any youth program.
+However such activities should be linked to the accomplishment

 Program Schedule and Final Words

-bi-monthly (schedule on proceeding page) meetings reinforced by one on one mentoring as well as web-based
+monthly (project schedule) meetings reinforced by one on one mentoring as well as web-based activities facilitated

-programs including but not limited to our Kwanzaa Cadet Program, Getting To Know Our Teachers Project,
+including but not limited to our Kwanzaa Cadet Program, Getting To Know Our Teachers Project, College Success

-College Success Workshop Series, and the Post College Tour Mentoring Program.
-The 2018-2019 program is a
+Workshop Series, and the Post College Tour Mentoring Program.
+The 2018-2019 program is a continuation of

-continuation of programs of excellence with the singular goal to serve community youth so that their full potential
+programs of excellence with the singular goal to serve community youth so that their full potential may be reached.